 What is Bend Relief?

 Take a piece of paper and try to fold just the middle inch of it to form a flap.
 Unfortunately, you can’t do it because the rest of the paper wants to fold up, too.
 To do it, you need a way to ensure that only that one inch width of paper can fold and leave the rest as a single, flat plane.
-That’s called sheet metal bend relief, and it’s important.
+When making sheet metal parts, that’s called bend relief, and it’s important.

 Bend relief is nothing more than two small incisions cut into a piece of sheet metal to free the metal in between.
 It separates the material you want to be able to fold from the rest of the part.
 You only need it when there is material on either side of a bend.